kukuu/quality-assurance-team-metrics/QA.md

 ### API Testing Tools:
 API testing tools focus on testing the functionality and performance of application programming interfaces (APIs).
 Tools like Postman, SoapUI, and JMeter can be used for API testing.

-## Summary
-QA is typically performed by dedicated quality assurance teams or individuals who are responsible for overseeing and implementing QA processes.
-They work closely with developers, testers, and other stakeholders to ensure that quality is built into the software from the early stages of development.

-It's important to note that QA is distinct from Quality Control (QC), which involves the actual testing and verification of the product or service.
-While QA focuses on prevention and process improvement, QC focuses on detection and correction of defects through testing and inspection.

-Together, QA and QC activities contribute to ensuring that the final product or service meets the desired level of quality, reliability, and customer satisfaction.